mzazon/awesome-cloud-projects/aws/data-quality-monitoring-databrew/data-quality-monitoring-databrew.md

    echo "✅ IAM role created: ${DATABREW_ROLE_ARN}"
    ```

-   The IAM role is now configured with the necessary permissions to access S3 data and execute profile jobs.
-This security foundation ensures DataBrew can operate while maintaining the principle of least privilege.
+   The IAM role is now configured with necessary permissions following AWS security best practices.
+This foundation ensures DataBrew can operate while maintaining proper access controls for your data.

 2. **Create DataBrew Dataset**:

    A DataBrew dataset represents the connection to your data source and defines the schema for data profiling.
-Creating a dataset establishes the foundation for all subsequent data quality monitoring activities and enables DataBrew to understand your data structure.
+This logical representation enables DataBrew to understand your data structure and perform comprehensive analysis across different file formats.

    ```bash
    # Create DataBrew dataset pointing to our sample data